FREQUENTLY ASKED QUESTIONS

 Is Home Birth Safe?

-It is never my goal to convince somebody to birth out of hospital.
-I think people should birth wherever they feel safest.
+It is never our goal to convince somebody to birth out of hospital.
+We think people should birth wherever they feel safest.
 But for those who are interested in birthing at home, the evidence is clear; home birth is a safe option for healthy people/pregnancies and decreases cesarean rates, mortality and morbidity rates for birther and newborn, infection rates, and instrumental birth rates.

 Studies compiled by researcher Dr. Sarah Wickham